microsoft/PSRule/docs/authoring/writing-rule-help.md

 The recommendation is displayed when using the `Invoke-PSRule` and `Get-PSRuleHelp` cmdlets.

 The _recommendation_ is intended to identify corrective actions that can be taken to address any failures.
-Avoid using URLs within the recommendations.
+Avoid using URLs within the recommendation.
 Use the _links_ section to include references to external sources.

 PSRule supports semantic line breaks, and will automatically run together lines into a single paragraph.